validator-labs/validator/docs/tutorial.md

 helm repo update
 ```

 Before you install Validator, you can configure the installation by editing the `values.yaml` file.
 The `values.yaml` file contains the default configuration for Validator.
 You can override the default configuration by editing the `values.yaml` file.
-For example, you can change the namespace where Validator is installed by editing the `namespace` parameter in the `values.yaml` file.